HSC One World Karadeniz

-One World Karadeniz (previously Stena Explorer) is a former high-speed ferry that operated Stena Line's Holyhead–Dún Laoghaire service between Great Britain and Ireland until 2014.
+One World Karadeniz (previously Stena Explorer) is a former high-speed ferry that operated on Stena Line's Holyhead to Dún Laoghaire service between Great Britain and Ireland until 2014.
 It is a member of the HSS 1500 class of high-speed ferries introduced and developed by Stena Line from 1996 onwards.
-The HSS 1500 class vessels became the largest catamarans in service in the world.
+The HSS 1500-class vessels became the largest catamarans in service in the world.

 In 2015 the ferry was owned by Karadeniz Holding to be used as a floating office, research space and alternative power generator in Karmarine shipyard in Yalova near Istanbul, Turkey, as part of the Powerships project from the company that owned the vessel.
-However, in 2016 the vessel was on sale for as low as 6.5 Million Dollars.
+However, in 2016 the vessel was on sale for as low as $6.5 million.

 Design and construction

 Stena Explorer was constructed by Finnyards in Rauma, Finland, at a cost £65 million.
 Construction commenced in June 1994 and was completed in February 1996, before entering service in April 1996.

 The vessel is a catamaran, and was designed with the aim of providing a comfortable and fast service.
 The sailing time between Holyhead and Dún Laoghaire was 99 minutes.

 Power is provided by four GE Aviation gas turbines in a twin combined gas and gas (COGAG) configuration.
 The vessel employs four KaMeWa waterjets for propulsion.

 The HSS class of ferries were designed to allow quick turnarounds at port.
 A specially designed linkspan provides ropeless mooring and allows quick loading, unloading and servicing.
 Vehicles are loaded via two of the four stern doors and park in a "U" configuration.
 When disembarking, vehicles drive straight off via the other two doors.